AIBendereL/digits_classification_models_comparison/README.md

 ## Model architecture

 VGG16 model architecture is provided by Pytorch.
+I change the last fully connected layer output to 10 nodes to match with the digits classification problem.

 NN, CNN model is built by me.
 And the architecture is **COMPLETELY RANDOM**.